Skip to content

 The two figures below provide examples where the optimal value for nDecompCubes is chosen by following a different rationale.

-Top: the pruning process.
+Plane channel flow example.
+Top: pruning.
 The bounding box (left) is decomposed in nCubesX=nCubesY=nCubesZ=5 cubes (center); no cubes are pruned (right) as the fluid domain and the bounding box are coincident: nDecompCubes=nTotCubes=125.
-Bottom: cubes-ranks assignment, colors identify cubes loaded by each rank.
+Bottom: cube-rank assignment, colors identify cubes loaded by each rank.
 At run time, different MPI ranks can be used, as for example 1 (left), 3 (center) or 5 (right).

-Top: the pruning process.
+Nose flow example.
+Top: pruning.
 The bounding box (left) is decomposed in nCubesX=nCubesY=nCubesZ=5 cubes (center); empty cubes are pruned (right), so that nDecompCubes=125 but nTotCubes=91.
-Bottom: cubes-ranks assignment, colors identify cubes loaded by each rank.
+Bottom: cube-rank assignment, colors identify cubes loaded by each rank.
 At run time, different MPI ranks can be used, as for example 1 (left), 3 (center) or 5 (right).

-The solver is built such that each MPI rank can be assigned one or more cubes.
-Therefore, the number of possible MPI ranks ranges from 1 to nTotCubes.
-When using just one MPI rank, all non-pruned cubes are loaded by the rank; instead, when nTotCubes ranks are used, each rank loads one cube.
 Since each cube may perform up to 26 communications, an excessive number of cubes may lead to a substantial overhead.
 A large number of cubes is therefore recommended only whenever a load-balancing advantage or significant memory savings are achieved via pruning.
-In any case, since solver does not alter files written by preproc, it is possible to experiment towards finding the optimal number of ranks for solver.
+Since solver does not alter files written by preproc, experimenting to find the optimal number of ranks for solver is convenient.

 Running on GPUs

-To enable GPU execution, the macro TARGET_IS_GPU must be defined in the file headers.cpl.
-At compile time, the Makefile uses the macro TARGET_IS_GPU to compile for the intended target.
+To enable GPU execution, one defines the macro TARGET_IS_GPU in the file headers.cpl.
+At compile time, the Makefile uses that macro to compile for the intended target.

 How to set up a simulation

-The input file settings.in is organized in independent sections, which are read on a when-needed basis.
-Sections can appear in arbitrary sequence inside the settings file.
+The input file settings.in is organized as a list of independent sections, which can appear in arbitrary sequence.
 Variables inside a section, instead, must follow the same order as they are READ FROM by the program.
+An explanatory comment on each line of settings.in helps understanding the meaning of each variable.

 The sections are as follows: